mestieri/mestieri.github.io/index.md

 6. Engel's Treadmill, with Clement Bohr and Emre Enes Yavuz.

-7. Effects of Climate Change on Capital and Labor Reallocation, with Christopher Albert, Paula Bustos, and Jacopo Ponticelli.
+7. The Effects of Climate Change on Labor Reallocation, with Christopher Albert, Paula Bustos, and Jacopo Ponticelli.

+8. Climate Change and the Spatial Reallocation of Capital, with Christopher Albert, Paula Bustos, and Jacopo Ponticelli.